Story

 Even the landscape of the town is superlative.
 Its mile-long, hundred-acre green is the largest such swath in New England.
 What makes a visit to Lebanon, located about thirty miles southeast of Hartford and twenty miles north of New London, a remarkable experience is that it takes so little imagination to get a sense of history there.
 The various Trumbull houses still stand, and many are regularly open to the public, as are Dr. Beaumont’s birthplace, a brace of houses associated with William Williams, a signer of the Declaration of Independence, and the only remaining building designed by John Trumbull.
 More surprising, little seems to have been added.
 The town still looks remarkably as it did in the eighteenth century, when it was a few frame houses hammered together against the wilderness.

-Settlers began filtering into the hardwood forests and swamps that mark east-central Connecticut in the 1660s, and by 1705 Lebanon claimed ninety taxable citizens.
-One of those ninety was Capt.
-Joseph Trumbull, who had drifted into town the year before.
+Settlers began filtering into the hardwood forests and swamps that mark east-central Connecticut in the 1660s, and by 1705, Lebanon claimed ninety taxable citizens.
+One of those ninety was Captain Joseph Trumbull, who had drifted into town the year before.
 Trumbull took advantage of Lebanon’s fertile ground to become the area’s leading farmer.
 Then, not satisfied with profits derived from the plow, he bought ships to carry his produce from New London to Europe and to bring back manufactured goods, which he sold at trading fairs on the green.

 Trumbull also drove cattle to market in burgeoning Boston.
 On one such excursion he met Samuel Welles, Lebanon’s pastor and a man of no little self-esteem.
 Welles, according to legend, was none too pleased